thoughtspot/thoughtspot.github.io/_end-user/r-scripts/about-r-in-thoughtspot.md

 ---
 title: [About R in ThoughtSpot]
 summary: "You can run an R analysis on your data, using ThoughtSpot provided scripts, or custom scripts shared with your team.
 R visualizations can be shared as answers and pinboards."
-last_updated: tbd
+last_updated: 11/19/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 R is a popular open source programming language for statistical computing, machine learning, and AI.
-ThoughtSpot makes R analysis available as a fully integrated feature in version 5.0
+R analysis is available as a fully integrated feature in version 5.0.

 ## Using R in ThoughtSpot